yegor256/blog/_posts/2014/may/2014-05-18-cloud-autoincrement-counters.md

 Amazon DynamoDB is a great NoSQL cloud database.
 It is cheap, highly reliable and rather powerful.
 I'm using it in many web systems.

-There is one feature that it lacks, though&mdash;auto-increment attributes.
+There is one feature that it lacks, though---auto-increment attributes.

 Say that you have a table with a list of messages: